BChow5/Obsidian-Notes/ACIT3420 - Windows Server/Lectures/Lecture 10.md

 ### Quiz stuff
+- what is DNS?
+Why do we need it?
+	- **Domain Name System (DNS)** is a naming service that is used by the TCP/IP network and is an essential service used by the Internet.
+Every time a user accesses a web page, the user must type a URL
+	- client use DNS to retrieve the IP addresses of the web server by translating domain names
 - primary vs secondary vs stub zone
 	- primary DNS zone
 		- read/write copy of a DNS database (Authority DNS)